memorylovers/openapi-nitro/README.md

 # openapi-nitro

-Generate unjs/nitro routes dir from OpenAPI Spec
+Generate a unjs/nitro routes dirs from an OpenAPI spec

 ## Libraries